Skip to content

 Interactive Features

-• Sound Highlighting: Selecting a sound will highlight its position in the world
+• Select a sound to highlight its position in the world

-• Viewport Selection: Click on a sound to select its owner in the viewport
+• Click a sound to select its owner in the level

 Asset Navigation